28 Proven Ways to Get a Work Promotion Without Asking

 11. Be Prepared For Meeting With Your Boss

-If you really want to impress, be ready for meetings with your manager.
-The best situation is to have a notebook on your desk or an excel spreadsheet always open so that you can note down topics as they arise during your working week that you need to discuss with your boss.
+If you want to impress, be ready for meetings with your manager.
+The best situation is to have a notebook on your desk or an Excel spreadsheet always open to note down topics as they arise during your working week that you need to discuss with your boss.

-28 Proven & Practical Ways to Get Promoted At Work Career & Promotion
+28 Proven Ways to Get a Work Promotion Without Asking Career & Promotion

 Topics will include new business ideas, updates on critical meetings, difficult customers, new business wins, and inputs on important decisions.